VladRafli/VladRafli/README.md

 # Hello World! 😁👋

-* 👦 I'm Rafli Athala Jaskandi aka VladRafli (on Github).
+* 👦 I'm Rafli Athala Jaskandi (he/him) aka VladRafli (on Github).
 * 🖥 Computer Science at Bina Nusantara University.
 * 🔐 Majors on Cyber Security.
 * 🏢 Intern at PT.
 Indomobil Finance as Full Stack Developer
 * 👨‍🏫 Available to be Front End Mentor.
-* 🎯 Targeting become a Full Stack Developer.
+* 🎯 Targeting to become a Full Stack Developer.
 * 🤩 Open to great projects.

 ## Tech Stack